prajolshrestha/programming-and-maths-Problems/README.md

 # Some Programming exercises to practice!

 ## Programming
+- Matlab from scratch
+- Python from scratch [complete]
 - C programming [working...]
 - C++ from scratch [complete]
-- Python from scratch [complete]
+- Rust from scratch

+## Accelerated Computing
+- Parallel cpp
+    - Basics
+    - OpenMP
+    - MPI
+- CUDA

 ## Mathematics
 - Linear algebra from scratch in Python [advanced]
-- Fourier Transform from scratch in Python [advanced]